cyberbotics/webots/docs/guide/controller-programming.md

 %tab-end
 %end

-And here are incorrect examples applicable in languages that support constness and memory handling (Merely C and C++).
+And here are incorrect examples applicable in languages that support constness and memory handling (merely C and C++).

 ```c
 const double *values = wb_gps_get_values(gps);